Polo4496/ESILV_Linux_Git_Python/TD/TD3.md

 ```
 6. Your turn

-— Extract the tab title <br>
+- Extract the tab title
-— Make a list of cyber attacks based on section titles<br>
+- Make a list of cyber attacks based on section titles
 ```
 cat cyberattacks.txt | grep 'vector-toc-numb' | grep -oP '(?<=span>).*(?=</div)'
 ```